FaridSharaf/Python-for-Data-Science/README.md

 # Python-for-Data-Science

-A playground for python data cleansing, transformation and visualizing using Python.
+A playground for python data cleansing, transformation, and visualizing using Python.
 The main used libraries are:
   - Pandas
   - numpy
   - json
   - Plotly (visualisation)

+The first three Tasks has Arabic walkthrough videos on [YouTube](https://www.youtube.com/playlist?list=PLfzTCaaN3T5VKPkgYsno_7NL_uiAOkhoc) each one is less than two minutes.
 ### Task 1 - Data Transformation and Cleaning with Pandas
 -------------
 [Description]